Bidet Attachments vs Bidet Seats: Pros, Cons & Features

 Unfortunately, bidet attachments do not have a warm air dryer like those found in electric bidet seats.
 You have to dry yourself using toilet paper or a towel.

-For people trying to completely move away from toilet paper usage then bidet attachments are not a good option.
+For people trying to move away from toilet paper usage completely, bidet attachments are not a good option.
 Even if you have a dedicated towel for your own use, you can’t offer one to every guest who visits you.
 You will always be dependent on toilet paper.

 3. Uncomfortable

-When you sit to do your business, the seat feels and is actually sloping forwards.
+When you sit to do your business, the seat feels and is sloping forward.
 Your weight also puts uneven force on the seat due to the slope and could even break.
-While shopping for a bidet attachment, try and look for thinnest one.
+While shopping for a bidet attachment, try and look for the thinnest one.

 Pros and Cons of Bidet Seats